-At Munley Law, our commitment to the people we serve extends beyond the courtroom.
+At Munley Law Personal Injury Attorneys, our commitment to the people we serve extends beyond the courtroom.
 Our attorneys are not just lawyers, they are also active community members dedicated to giving back.
-Below are some of the organizations and projects we have been a part of.
+Below are some of the organizations and projects we support.

 Friends of the Poor